My shopping cart

 Hydrophane Opal (sometimes called Water Opal)

 If Hydrophane Opal is soaked in water, the water is absorbed into the Opal.
 As a result, any play of colour(fire) will seem to have disappeared.
-Colour will return once the Opals dries out.
+Colour will normally return once the Opals dries out.
 Direct contact to the skin should be avoid when wearing Hydrophane Opal, as the body’s natural moisture will be absorbed into the Opal, and colour lost.

 Notice the Hydrophane Opal has become transparent after contact with water, and the Opal colours appears less.

-Treated Black Hydrophane Opal
+Most Black Hydrophane Opal has been treated.